class : SpatRaster

 Compare with exactextractr

 From the exactectractr vignettes there is an example to compute class statistics using dplyr.
-Here we compare that approach, to one supplimented with data.table, to zonal with pre-computed weights, and to a single zonal execution.
+Here we compare that approach, to one supplemented with data.table, to zonal with pre-computed weights, and to a single zonal execution.

 library(exactextractr)